Andrew Sorrell: Alabama House of Representatives

 As state representative, Sorrell was an "outspoken opponent" of Alabama's gas tax increase.
 According to Sorrell, 90% of constituents in his district opposed the gas tax during a telephone poll.
 He voted against it when it was first passed in 2019, and co-sponsored a 2022 bill to pause the increase.
 Sorrell also targeted Alabama's grocery tax in February 2020 with a bill that aimed to phase out the tax by 2040.
 In September 2020, Sorrell was one of two dissenting votes opposing an anti-price gouging bill targeting repair fraud in the wake of Hurricane Sally.
 Sorrell told AL.com that the rationale for his vote was that he believed such bills often had the opposite desired effect, adding "I think we should let the free market handle this stuff".
 In both 2020 and 2021, Sorrell was the sole representative to vote against the state's general fund budgets.
 He also voted against a 2% pay raise for teachers and state employees in 2021.
 In October 2022, after Governor Kay Ivey announced a one-time tax rebate, Sorrell advocated for permanent tax cuts instead, stating that "we need to rein our spending in.
-And if we reined it in even a little bit we could provide massive tax cuts for the people of Alabama, and I think we'd really be a magnet for brining other people to this state".
+And if we reined it in even a little bit we could provide massive tax cuts for the people of Alabama, and I think we'd really be a magnet for bringing other people to this state".

 In June 2019, Sorrell wrote an opinion article for AL.com in which he expressed both support for medical marijuana research and opposition towards government-run healthcare, saying, "I believe in the freedom of each individual to make medical decisions that best suit them and their loved ones".
 However, in May 2021, Sorrell voted against the bill that eventually became law permitting medical marijuana in Alabama.